syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Progress bar secondary progress color of the linear progress bar.
+            Color of the Secondary progress in linear progress bar.
         <br/>
         <br/>
         </td>